 - Multiple suits against a life insurer concerning management of retained-asset accounts

 - A national religious organization in nationwide disputes concerning control of real property

 - A real estate developer in litigation commenced by a municipal entity arising out of a significant proposed development project

-- A hotel owner in connection with a dispute over the air-rights lease related to a major development project
+- A hotel owner in a dispute over the air-rights lease related to a major development project

 - Decade-long service as outside general counsel to an educational nonprofit institution, including work on contracts, intellectual property, employment, and corporate governance issues

 Mr. Chud has litigated many significant cases on a pro bono basis.
 This includes landmark cases concerning the rights of deaf inmates and inmates’ rights to adequate security procedures.
-It also includes representing multiple tenants who were the subject of housing discrimination, including a recent jury trial victory in District of Columbia federal court.
+He also represented multiple tenants who were the subject of housing discrimination, including a recent jury trial victory in District of Columbia federal court.

 Mr. Chud serves on the board of directors of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs, on the United States Holocaust Memorial Museum’s Lawyers’ Committee, and on the board of directors of the Council for Court Excellence.
 He is a graduate of the D.C.
 Bar’s John Payton Leadership Academy.
 He is also a shareholder of the Library Company of Philadelphia.